 - At least 2.5 semester GPA (must provide copy of unofficial transcript)

-- 2 Letter of recommendation (university service or community engagement official that has knowledge of your service experience and/or student group leader)
+- 2 Letters of recommendation (university service or community engagement official that has knowledge of your service experience and/or student group leader).
+Letters can be submitted after the application deadline if needed.
+Please email SCEC@pitt.edu should you have any questions regarding letters of recommendation.